 The chemical substances which have been found very useful in taxonomy are secondary metabolites.
 Secondary metabolites (secondary plant products) perform non-vital (or at least non- universally vital) functions, and are less widespread in plants.
 The restricted occurrence of these metabolites among plants renders them valuable as taxonomic information.

-Secondary plant products are largely waste substances, food stores, pigments, poisoins, scents, structural units or water repellents, etc.
+Secondary plant products are largely waste substances, food stores, pigments, poisons, scents, structural units or water repellents, etc.

-The most well-known groups of secondary metabolites are phenolic compounds, alkaloids, glucosinolates, anuno acids, terpenoids, oils and waxes, and carbohydrates.
+The most well-known groups of secondary metabolites are phenolic compounds, alkaloids, glucosinolates, amino acids, terpenoids, oils and waxes, and carbohydrates.

-Among all groups or secondary metabolites phenolic compounds provide the more taxonomie data.
+Among all groups or secondary metabolites phenolic compounds provide the more taxonomic data.
 These compounds are present in leaves, flowers, seeds etc. Among the phenolic compounds flavonoids are the taxonomically most important.

 Harborne (1967) stated that flavonoids are best chemical markers in phytochemistry because of their: